Marymount University Graduate Certificate in Cybersecurity for Educators

-This certificate program is designed for practicing secondary school (middle and high school) teachers who wish to enhance their teaching careers and qualify to teach dual-enrollment classes in the cybersecurity field.
-It provides teachers with a solid foundation in cybersecurity principles and practices.
-Title IV federal financial aid is not available for this certificate program when taken alone but is available when taken as a component of the M.S. in Cybersecurity, or M.Ed. programs.
+The cybersecurity for educators certificate program is designed for practicing secondary school (middle and high school) teachers who wish to enhance their teaching careers and qualify to teach dual-enrollment classes in the cybersecurity field.
+This digital literacy for educators program provides teachers with a solid foundation in cybersecurity principles and practices, covering diversified course studies from information security best practices to cyberbullying awareness, and more.
+Title IV federal financial aid is not available for this graduate certificate in cybersecurity program when taken alone but is available when taken as a component of the M.S. in Cybersecurity, or M.Ed. programs.

-This program is 18 total graduate credits, including these three required courses (9 credits):
+This cybersecurity for educators certificate program is 18 total graduate credits, including these three required courses (9 credits):

 • IT 520: Enterprise Infrastructure and Networks